 $349.00 but is currently on sale for $329

 The pricing point may be the biggest concern for a lot of people and I don’t blame you.
-Spending close to $400 for headphones that are going to get beaten up with your active lifestyle can seem ridiculous to some.
+Spending up to $400 for headphones can be heart wrenching especially if used for the gym.

 Since it’s release I have yet to see these headphones sell for lower than $300 retail.

-Are these headphones luxurious? you bet.
+Are these headphones high end? you bet.
 With a steep price point only you can justify if these headphones are worth sweating for.